 2- Rust Prevention

-Lard oil is also an excellent choice for preventing rust on metal surfaces.
+Lard oil is also an excellent solution for preventing rust on metal surfaces.
 Simply apply a thin layer of lard oil to the surface with a clean cloth and then wipe it off.
 Your surface is protected for a few months.

 3- Wood Polish and Conditioner